nwtgck/ts-json-validator/README.md

 ## Type-safety

-You can find errors in compile-time, not runtime!
+You can find errors at compile-time, not runtime!

 ### Wrong type in the array
 `myStrs` should be an string array, but `128` is included.